 Leadenhall Street, then soon after, turn left into Leadenhall Market.

 Walk straight ahead through the market, exiting to another public road, and after a short distance, turn left along Lime Street.
-Stop at the end where it meets Leadenhall Street.
+Stop just as the road turns right.

 Leadenhall Market, Lloyd's of London and "the Gherkin"